-- Intending to install 3 or more panels on a longer (>20’/6m) van.
+- Installing three or more panels on a longer (>20’/6m) van.

-However, in our case, even if we were to install 3x100w panels, the total wattage is still less than our current 2x180w setup.
-So the widthwise setup didn’t make sense for us.
+However, in our case, even if we were to install 3x100W panels, the total wattage is still less than our current 2x180W setup.
+So, the widthwise setup didn’t make sense for us.

 Again, we recommend doing multiple roof sketches with multiple size solar panels to see if laying panels horizontally is right for you.

-Mixing Different Solar Panel Sizes
+Step 5: Mixing Different Solar Panel Sizes

 If maximizing your solar wattage is critical for you, you can mix and match solar panels of different sizes to take up all the available space on your camper’s roof.